Eein/twitch_api/README.md

 # Helix

-API Wrapper for the New Helix API (Helix)
+API Wrapper for the New Twitch API (Helix)

 ## Installation